Interoperability

 Lets take a look at whats involved.

-For responses that require interoperability with all three services, they use an overarching system called JESIP, (Joint Emergency Services Interoperability Principles).
+For responses that require interoperability with all three services in UK, they use an overarching system called JESIP, (Joint Emergency Services Interoperability Principles).

 The key principles of JESIP are as follows: (The following information is from the JESIP website. https://www.jesip.org.uk/joint-doctrine/principles-for-joint-working/#